What is pancreatic pseudocysts?

 Northwell Health’s Pancreas Disease Center has extensive experience in the surgical treatment of pancreatic pseudocysts.
 Our skilled staff of surgeons, gastroenterologists, endocrinologists, pain specialists, dietitians, social workers and nurse practitioners are dedicated to setting you on a path of health and wellness through innovative treatments and customized care.

 We understand that diseases of the pancreas can be difficult to diagnose and treat.
 The wide range of symptoms and risk factors require careful testing and examination.
 We’ll guide you through the process, step-by-step -- and once we make a thorough diagnosis, we’ll work with you to create a care plan with the best treatment options for you.
-Learn more about the Pancreas Disease Center and how we can help create a better life for you.

 - Abdominal pain

 - Abdominal mass - The abdomen will be tender and swollen.

 - Jaundice - A yellowing of the skin and eyes.

 - Ascites - Fluid buildup in the abdominal cavity.

 Pseudocysts usually develop several weeks after an episode of acute pancreatitis (a sudden, painful inflammation of the pancreas).
 Alcoholism also contributes to the risk of pseudocysts of the pancreas.
 Other, more rare causes include abdominal trauma and gallbladder disease.

 In addition to a complete medical history and physical examination, diagnostic procedures for pseudocysts of the pancreas may include the following: